jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 The amount of data may initially overwhelm you.
 The five lines are briefly explained below:

-- **First table "Coefficients":** provides the coefficients for each predictor variable in the model.
+- **First column "Coefficients":** provides the coefficients for each predictor variable in the model.
 These coefficients represent the estimated change in the hazard ratio for each unit increase in the predictor variable, holding all other variables constant.

-- **Second table "exp(coef)":** provides the exponentiated coefficients (i.e., the hazard ratios) for each predictor variable.
+- **Second column "exp(coef)":** provides the exponentiated coefficients (i.e., the hazard ratios) for each predictor variable.
 These hazard ratios represent the estimated change in the hazard of the outcome (in this case, death) for a one-unit increase in the predictor variable, holding all other variables constant.

-- **Third table "se(coef)":** provides the standard errors of the coefficients.
+- **Third column "se(coef)":** provides the standard errors of the coefficients.

-- **Fourth table, "z":** provides the z-statistics and associated p-values for each predictor variable.
+- **Fourth column "z":** provides the z-statistics and associated p-values for each predictor variable.
 The z-statistic is the coefficient divided by its standard error, and the p-value represents the probability of observing a z-statistic as extreme as the one observed in the data, assuming the null hypothesis (i.e., no effect of the predictor variable on the outcome).

-- **Fifth table, "Pr(>|z|)":** provides the p-values for each predictor variable.
+- **Fifth column "Pr(>|z|)":** provides the p-values for each predictor variable.
-These p-values are equivalent to the ones in the fourth table, but are presented in a more conventional format.
+These p-values are equivalent to the ones in the fourth column, but are presented in a more conventional format.

 :::info Data interpretation
 In conclusion, the hazard ratios mentioned above show that the size of the primary tumour has a decisive influence on the probability of survival.